aridiosilva/SmartContractsBlockchain/README.md

 ## Blockchain Platforms Supporting Smart Contracts

-> - **Bitcoin** - *Provides a Turing-incomplete script language that allows the creation of custom smart contracts on top of Bitcoin like multisignature accounts, payment channels, escrows, time locks, atomic cross-chain trading, oracles, or multi-party lottery with no operator.*
+> - **Ethereum** - *Implements a Turing-complete language on its blockchain, a prominent smart contract framework.
+Ethereum was specifically created and designed to support smart contrats.
+Smart Contrats can be programmed in a special programmming language called Ethereum Solidity.
+This language was created by Ethereum and uses a syntax that resembles JavaScript.*
-> - **Ethereum** - *Implements a Turing-complete language on its blockchain, a prominent smart contract framework.*
+> - **Bitcoin** - *Provides a Turing-incomplete script language that allows the creation of custom smart contracts on top of Bitcoin like multisignature accounts, payment channels, escrows, time locks, atomic cross-chain trading, oracles, or multi-party lottery with no operator.
+Smart Contracts in Bitcoin platform it´s a lot more limited compared to Ethereum Platform.*
 > - **Ripple (Codius)** - *Smart contract development halted in 2015.*
 > - **EOS.Io** - *A blockchain platform for smart contracts.*
 > - **Tezos** - *A blockchain platform modifying its own set of rules with minimal disruption to the network through an on-chain governance model.*